stochastics-ulm-university/laguerre-approximation/README.md

 multi-page image file is required as input, i.e., a single file contains several 2D images which correspond to the slices (in z-direction) of the 3D image.
 For example, [ImageJ](http://imagej.nih.gov/ij/) / [Fiji](http://fiji.sc/) can generate such 3D image files.
-The generators text file that is created contains the detected generators.
+The output text file contains the detected generators.
 One line corresponds to one generator.
 The first value is the label, the remaining four values are x-, y-, z-coordinates and the radius.

 Note:

 1. The executable JAR file "LaguerreApproximation3D.jar" is contained only in the binary release.
-If you want to compile the source code yourself: the class "laguerre_approximation_3d.LaguerreApproximation3D" contains the main method.
+If you want to compile the source code yourself: the class "LaguerreApproximation3D" in the package "laguerre_approximation_3d" contains the main method.
 2. The experimental data set requires about 4500 MB Java heap (due to the cylindrical shape of the sample).